Two Types of Tumours (AQA A Level Biology): Revision Note

 • Cells within malignant tumours secret chemicals that cause the formation of blood vessels to supply the tumour with nutrients, growth factors and oxygen

-• Cells can break off these tumours and spread to other parts of the body through the bloodstream or lymphatic system, this is called metastasis
+• Cells can break off these tumours and spread to other parts of the body through the bloodstream or lymphatic system, which is called metastasis

 • Metastasis causes the spread of tumours to other places in the body, affecting multiple organs